postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/matching-algorithm.md

     }
     ```

     To match a request like this in your mock, you can use a variable in the request URL of your example.
 You do not need to hardcode values in the example.
 Instead, you can match any request sent to your mock server that match the pattern `GET /users/<userId>`.
-You will just have to replace the dynamic segments
+To do this, you need to replace the dynamic segments.

     Wildcard matching is only applicable to entire URL path segments.
 So, the same example, `GET {{url}}/users/{{userId}}` can serve `GET /users/1`, `GET /users/100` or even `GET /users/carol`.
 But, it will not match `GET /users/foo/bar`.